July 10th, 2018 This article was written by one of the medical writers at Hair Loss In Women and has been reviewed by a medical doctor.

 How To Use Minoxidil

 Use the pump or dropper to apply the solution wherever your hair is thinning, and only on dry hair and scalp.
 Massage it into your scalp, wash your hands, and let your hair air dry.
-Don’t shampoo for at least four hours afterwards.
+Don’t shampoo for at least four hours afterward.

 How Long Does Minoxidil Take To Work?

 It usually takes four to six months for the product to show results.
-You result may be slight to moderate hair growth.
+Your result may be slight to moderate hair growth.
 But one of the main benefits is that it can stop your hair from thinning.

 And remember that your situation may seem to get worse before it gets better.
-Overall your hair may look thinner because you will be shedding the old hairs in the telegen, or resting phase, and it will take time for the new, thicker hairs in the anagen phase to grow.
+Overall your hair may look thinner because you will be shedding the old hairs in the telogen or resting phase, and it will take time for the new, thicker hairs in the anagen phase to grow.

 How Long Should You Take Minoxidil?

 Rogaine (or any of the other less popular brands) is something that you’ll need to keep taking for the benefits.
 If you stop, in 6 to 9 months you will go back to the thin hair that you had before.

 For this reason, it could be smart to use Rogaine in conjunction with other hair loss treatments, such as androgen blockers like Finasteride or Nizoral.
 And to help increase absorption into your scalp, you can use tretinoin (Retin-A) as well.

 For a more in-depth discussion of minoxidil, including how you can make minoxidil even more effective with micro-needling, check out our Ultimate Guide to Minoxidil For Women.